ncatlab/nlab-content/pages/5/8/4/1/1485/content.md

 1. is a [[paracompact topological space]];

-Often it is also assumeed that the topology has a countable [[basis of a topology|basis]] as well.
+Often it is also assumed that the topology has a countable [[basis of a topology|basis]] as well.

 In the typical cases mentioned above for $X$, this will mean that $M$ is [[metric space|metrizable]].
 In many studies, for example in
 [[cobordism theory]], one goes even further and assumes the manifolds are [[compact space|compact]].